capitalch/trace/tracking.md

 1.31 Encryption of core libraries
 5.1 Backup and restore strategy
 5.2 Upgraded database for all instances

+# 21-01-2022 - 23-01-2022
+1. Complete upgrade of all libraries
+2. Complete migration of material ui from v4 to v5
+3. General ledger save as pdf, bug fix
+4. Several bug fixes which cropped up due to upgradation of libraries and material UI

 # 17-01-2022 = 20-01-2022
 1. Working on migration of v4.x to version 5.x